-This type of HMO is rented to a group of people on one contract (group/joint contract) typically a group of students or professionals who have collectively opted to live together as a preformed group for a predetermined period of time.
-Occupiers can still have exclusive use of a bedroom and would share personal washing, WC and cooking facilities.
-There must be a communal living/dining room which is shared by all occupants.
-Shared houses are usually smaller HMOs and it is unlikely that sharing arrangements by larger groups would be able to demonstrate the communal living environment and close personal links between tenants expected for this category of properties.
+This type of HMO accommodation usually applies to a group of people on one contract or tenancy.
+A typical example of this would be a group of students or professionals who have collectively opted to live together as a preformed group for a predetermined period of time.

+Occupiers can still have exclusive use of a bedroom and would share bath/shower room, WC and cooking facilities.
+There should also be a communal living/dining room which is shared by all occupants.
+Shared houses are typically the smaller properties, as it is unlikely that shared amenities by larger groups would be conducive to the communal living environment and close personal links between tenants expected for this category of properties.